kyrcha/guide/talent/application-process.md

 ### Skype/Zoom/Phone call

 - The developer has a quick call with the lead engineer of the team they applied to.
 This should be a general discussion that can last between 15-30 minutes.
 Its purpose is to get to know the background and experience of the developer, as well as allowing the developer to get to know source{d} better.
 It's expected that the developer has already done some basic research about source{d} and has specific questions about the role and/or the company to be expressed during the call.

 - There are notable exceptions to this, such as higher volume junior roles where we directly ask the developer to do the coding challenge before a call.

+- **IMPORTANT:** All calls require a good audio quality.
+You will need good internet connectivity and a good audio setup.
+Avoid using laptop integrated microphone and speakers, use external headphones and microphone, a headset or equivalent.
+Note that without ensuring a good setup, we will not be able to move on with the remote interview process.

 ### Coding Challenge